This page describes the government documents collections available at Murphy Library.

 Subject areas emphasized: Business, Education, Health, Physical Education and Recreation (mirroring the subject strengths of UWL).
 Geographic areas emphasized: Wisconsin, Minnesota, Iowa

 The modern FDLP collection increasingly consists of links to selected government resources published on the web.
-Over 45,000 government electronic resources may be found and accessed through the Library Catalog.
+Over 45,000 government electronic resources may be found and accessed through Search@UW (the library catalog).

 The Map Room integrates materials collected by the Geography and Earth Science Department over many years with materials received at UWL through the FDLP from 1982-2008.
 Over 40,000 topographic maps are held, along with planimetric maps, geologic maps, image maps, and geologic and topographic atlases.
-Map Room FDLP maps received since 2004 are listed in the Library Catalog.
+Map Room FDLP maps received since 2004 are listed in Search@UW (the library catalog).
 Map room materials may be checked out.

 Some 16,000 items (9,000 titles) are held, most obtained through the Wisconsin Document Depository Program (WDDP).
 Wisconsin government documents are located in open stacks in the basement, shelved by WiDoc call numbers.
-They are listed in the Library Catalog, and they may be checked out.
+They are listed in Search@UW (the library catalog), and they may be checked out.

 The Wisconsin Digital Archives provided by the WDDP catalogs and digitally preserves Wisconsin government Documents.
-Over 700 of these electronic resources may be found and accessed through the Library Catalog.
+Over 700 of these electronic resources may be found and accessed through Search@UW (the library catalog).